-A trial balance is a schedule of balance extracted from the various account contained in the general ledger.
-It enables us to establish if the double entry principle has been obeyed.
+A trial balance is a schedule of balance extracted from the various accounts contained in the general ledger.
+It enables us to establish if the double-entry principle has been obeyed.
 As its name implies, it is a trial of the balances of the accounts to check the accuracy of the entries.
 As earlier enunciated every transaction gives rise to two entries, a debit entry, and a credit entry.
-This is the double entry principle in accounting.
+This is the double-entry principle in accounting.

-The principal objective of this process as seen from the definition of accounting is the eventual summarization of the transaction of the organization with the aim of providing information for various uses by the management of the organization.
+The principal objective of this process as seen from the definition of accounting is the eventual summarization of the transaction of the organization to provide information for various uses by the management of the organization.
 The final destination of the accounting cycle is the preparation of final accounts.

 This comprises the following: